dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 #### eDRX Cycles and PTW {#lit_edrx_ptw}

 Extended Discontinuous Reception (eDRX) mode means that paging windows can be scheduled such that the modem can be contacted by the server.
-A single eDRX cycle is composed of an active phase, controlled by a Paging Time Window (PTW) timer, followed by a sleep phase until the end of the eDRX cycle.
-Within the PTW, the standard LTE paging is observed.
-DRX intervals are network controlled, and are usually set to every 1.28, 2.56, 5.12 or 10.24 seconds.
-Paging Time Windows (PTW), ranging from 2.56 s to 40.96 s, control the number of DRX intervals followed by a sleep phase until the end of the eDRX cycle, ranging from 10.24 seconds to 2621.44 seconds (43.69 minutes).
+A single eDRX cycle is composed of an active and sleep phase.
+The active phase is controlled by a Paging Time Window (PTW) timer, followed by a sleep phase until the end of the eDRX cycle, ranging from 10.24 seconds to 2621.44 seconds (43.69 minutes).
+Standard LTE paging is observed within Paging Time Windows (PTW), ranging from 2.56 s to 40.96 s, and control the number of DRX intervals within the window.
+DRX intervals are network controlled, and are usualyl set to every 1.28, 2.56, 5.12 or 10.24 seconds.

 #### Release Assistance {#release_a}